Unite and overthrow 'dictatorial' govt to save democracy: Kharge to Cong leaders | Politics

 - India

-Congress president Mallikarjun Kharge on Sunday stressed on unity and organisational discipline, and asked party leaders to set aside personal differences and take on adversaries with full might in the upcoming state and Lok Sabha elections.
+Stressing on unity and organisational discipline, Congress president Mallikarjun Kharge on Sunday asked party leaders to set aside personal differences and take on adversaries with their full might in the coming state and Lok Sabha elections.

-Addressing the extended CWC meeting on the second day of deliberations, he said the party's goal must be to defeat the BJP in the 2024 Lok Sabha elections and work diligently to form an alternative government in the country.
+Addressing the extended CWC meeting on the second day of deliberations, the Congress chief said the party's goal must be to defeat the BJP in the 2024 Lok Sabha elections and work diligently to form an alternative government in the country.

-In a scathing attack on the Modi government, Kharge accused it of playing politics and distracting and diverting people from basic issues by bringing new ones.

 ''Recently, during the Mumbai meeting of the INDIA alliance, the Modi government formed a committee on 'One Nation, One Election'.
-In contravention of all conventions, it also included a former President to fulfil its agenda,'' Kharge said.
+In contravention of all conventions, it also included a former President to fulfill its agenda,'' Kharge said in his opening remarks at the extended CWC.

+Kharge also said the party must be prepared for possible assembly elections in Jammu and Kashmir.

-The Congress-led governments in Chhattisgarh and Rajasthan have ''pioneered a new model of social justice and welfarism'', he said and urged leaders to publicise these welfare schemes across the country.
+The Congress-led governments in Chhattisgarh and Rajasthan have ''pioneered a new model of social justice and welfarism'', he said, and urged party leaders to publicise these welfare schemes across the country.

-Kharge asserted that the people are looking for an alternative and the party's victories in Himachal Pradesh and Karnataka elections are clear proof of this.
+Kharge asserted that the people are looking for an alternative and the party's victories in the Himachal Pradesh and Karnataka elections clearly prove this.

 ''This is not the time to rest...We must work tirelessly, putting aside personal interests.
 We must prioritise the success of the party, putting aside our personal differences,'' Kharge told the leaders present at the meeting.